JohnRequejoLopez/PowershellUsefulScripts/PasswordLastSet/README.md

-# PasswordLastSetRetriever
+# Password Last Set

 ## Overview

-PasswordLastSetRetriever is a PowerShell script designed to retrieve the 'PasswordLastSet' date for a specified Active Directory user.
+[PasswordLastSetRetriever](https://github.com/JohnRequejoLopez/PowershellUsefulScripts/tree/main/PasswordLastSet/PasswordLastSetRetriever.ps1) is a PowerShell script designed to retrieve the 'PasswordLastSet' date for a specified Active Directory user.
 It outputs the formatted date to a given file, ensuring that the destination directory exists before writing.
 If the date is not found or an error occurs, a corresponding message is written to the file.

 ## Prerequisites